gcWorld/Addon-Documentation/content/about.en.md

 ## Contribute

 If you find spelling mistakes, or feel like you can expand on certain topics, feel free to provide a pull-request via Github.
+Simply click on the "Improve this page" link at the bottom of each page.